Creating a strong and effective community land trust is a journey. And key to a CLT’s long-term success is a robust and diverse membership.

 Commonly, CLTs are powered by volunteer hours with a dedicated steering committee.
 Being a part of a predominantly volunteer organisation means that the hours people can work can be very limited.
 More people equals more capacity to move your CLT forward.

 Another benefit of having more people is having a broader range of skills and life experience that can help a CLT to thrive.
 By diversifying the skills, experience and backgrounds of the people involved in a CLT mean having greater access to different groups of people and knowledge ultimately building the collective power of the CLT.

 How to do it?

 There are many ways of bringing a broader range of people into your CLT with community organising and communication techniques.
-To help groups achieve this here at the National CLT Network we have produced an Advocacy Toolkit, which you can find here.
+To help groups achieve this here at the National CLT Network we have produced an Advocacy Toolkit.
 In it are tips and tricks to increase membership and build productive relationships with councils.

 We’ve also launched the Cohesive Communities Fund, a new grant programme that seeks to unlock the skills, knowledge and potential of the community land trust movement by helping groups bring in a broader range of people.
 Contact us to learn more about the toolkit or the CCF.